milosworks/mousepad_rgb_auto/README.md

 ## Installation

 -   Clone this repo and change variable sin `pkg/config/app.go` to your needs, being `port` and `location`, you can also change the **cron** format in `cmd/main.go` to your needs.
--   Use this command to build the binary: `go build cmd/main.go` -
+-   Use this command to build the binary: `go build -o mousepad_rbg_auto cmd/main.go`
+-   Then use pm2 to run it in the background: `pm2 start mousepad_rbg_auto --name Mousepad RGB Auto`